 This should go without saying, but it’s just as important to be on time for a virtual meeting as it would be if the meeting were in person.
 It’s easy to make it to a meeting on time when you’re already in the office, but you want to keep that same level of punctuality with a virtual meeting as well.

 Set a calendar alert or an alarm on your phone to warn you a few minutes before the meeting starts.
 Allow yourself enough time to test your audio and video settings so you can be ready to start on time and don’t hold other people up.

 Set your camera at eye level if you can, and sit far enough back from the camera so that your upper torso is in view as well as your face.
 Watch out for the lighting as well.

 Make sure that the room you are in is well-lit and that no lights are shining directly into the camera.
 If you get the camera angle or the lighting wrong, it can be very unflattering and it can be distracting for other attendees.
 If you choose to use a video conference background, just ensure it’s professional.

 6. Keep Your Hands Still

 If you are a person who tends to use their hands a lot when they are talking, try to keep your hands on your lap.
-When you gesture with your hands, your movement will be exaggerated by the camera because your hands will be closer to the camera than your face is.
+When you gesture with your hands, your movement will be exaggerated by the camera because your hands will be closer to the camera than your face.
 Try not to fidget or fiddle with things like a pen or your computer mouse as well.
 All body movements can be very distracting during a video conference.

 7. Look into the Camera When Speaking